ForkInABlender/ChatGPT_solutions_produced_from_simple_prompt/pybrain3_custom_layers/gpt-2 adapted to pybrain3/Readme.md

 # what is a code graveyard?

 Often a code grave yard is a graveyard full of tomb stones with QR codes on them.
 It is also often referred to as a place where code goes and is expected to have no use or little to no potential for refactor due to wrong approach to a problem ( like a trash bin for chunking notes you'd crumple up and toss rather than burn because maybe you missed something; but maybe one thought it the dumb way and simply overlooked a small detail said prior note or "code" did not account for; that'd be reason to turn the trash bin upside down knowing it contained only crumpled up notes )

+This is an example of my [graveyard](https://github.com/ForkInABlender/Project_Graveyard/) for instance.
+I rarely make releases of the deadwood accumulated ( or crumpled up notes I tossed into the rubbish bin )